kyan/kyan-jukebox-js/README.md

 $ docker-compose up
 ```

-This will give you a give you a working client and API.
+This will give you a give you a working client and API plus the perisistence layer.
 The client is available http://localhost:3001 running in dev mode, meaning any changes will cause the server to restart.
 By default the API will be talking to the live Mopidy instance in the office.

 Both the frontend and backend use ENVs for their confirguration.
 You can make changes to the defaults by updating the `docker-compose.yml` file.